What is DKIM?

 You’ll also need a selector record.
 This will include the DKIM subdomain storing the public key.
 The public key will be included in the TXT record of your domain, which should be published on the DNS.

-DKIM headers
+DKIM signatures

 A special header is used in each message configured with DKIM.
 This is the DKIM signature.
 Within it is information about the sender, message, and location of the public key used for email verification.
 This header is required by all MBPs using DKIM to confirm your identity.